This is part of our hunting & shooting gear guide.

-There are those who are interested in getting into bow hunting or compound bow shooting, but when they see some price tags they drop the idea all together.
+There are those who are interested in getting into bow hunting or compound bow shooting.
+But when they see some price tags, they drop the idea altogether.

 For those on a budget or even those who may only shoot occasionally would be interested in a bow that works well, but for a small price and the SAS Rage is just the thing.

 Southland Archery Supply is a small company that developed the Rage which is an adult bow.
-It comes in black or camouflage and you are able to purchase packages with it.
+It comes in black or camouflage, and you can purchase packages with it.

 It is sturdy and comfortable to use which makes it functional for hunting.
 It is accurate and consistent right from the setup.